levich/AgileDwarf/README.md

 Agile Dwarf
 ===========

-Thank you for your interest in AgileDwarf
+Thank you for your interest in agile_dwarf

 INSTALLATION INSTRUCTIONS
 -------------------------

-Download the package from https://github.com/iRessources/AgileDwarf
+Download the package from https://github.com/iRessources/agile_dwarf

 for Redmine 2.x: unpack it into #{RAILS_ROOT}/plugins for Redmine 1.x: unpack it into #{RAILS_ROOT}/vendor/plugins

-Name the unpacked folder 'AgileDwarf'
+Name the unpacked folder 'agile_dwarf'

 OR instead of downloading and unpacking

-    execute git clone https://github.com/iRessources/AgileDwarf.git in corresponding folder.
+    execute git clone https://github.com/iRessources/agile_dwarf.git in corresponding folder.

 In #{RAILS_ROOT} run the command